WYCJ in Latin-America

 WYCJ’s Latin American Front is a regional campaign of the World’s Youth for Climate Justice to reflect regional priorities and perspectives in the advisory opinions on climate change before the International Court of Justice and the Inter-American Court of Human Rights.
 We collaborate with regional and local human rights organizations, youth, and civil society movements in academic, capacity building, and policy initiatives.

-In 2022, we worked to get as many Latin-American States on board with the UNGA resolution that requested the ICJ AO on climate justice.
-Since March 29th, 2023, our goals have been to positively influence the participation of these states in the proceedings (with the inclusion of youth, communities, and strong human rights arguments) as well as building capacity in youth movements to effectively engage with these proceedings.
+In 2022, we worked to get as many Latin American States on board with the UNGA resolution that requested the ICJ AO on climate justice.
+Since March 29th, 2023, our goals have been to positively influence the participation of these states in the proceedings (with the inclusion of youth, communities, and strong human rights arguments) and build capacity in youth movements to effectively engage with these proceedings.

 Follow our journey on Instagram @wy4cj.latam